 A shout out today to the Washington Post, my hometown newspaper and one of the best in the world, for their fabulous article over this weekend on Pani Puris, the ultimate Bombay street snack, and for quoting me.
 Rachel Kaufman, the writer, said she reached out to me because she had enjoyed reading my blog posts about Bombay street foods.
 This is just one of the many, many joys I get out of writing this blog for you.
 Holy Cow! may not be the most famous vegan food blog out there, but who needs that when I know I have some of the best readers who appreciate what I cook and write for you.

-And now, the pasta.
+And now, Pasta with Roasted Peppers.
 Enjoy, all!

-- 12 ounces of wholegrain pasta (I used fusilli, but use any small shape.
-You can also use gluten-free or regular pasta)
+- 12 ounces of wholegrain pasta.
+I used fusilli, but use any small shape.
+You can also use gluten-free or regular pasta

-- 3 bell peppers (any color is fine, or use a mix, like I did)
+- 3 bell peppers, any color is fine, or use a mix, like I did

 - 8 cloves of garlic, thinly sliced